abirabedinkhan/abirabedinkhan/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/c/c-original.svg" width="64" height="64"/>&nbsp;
 <img src="https://github.com/devicons/devicon/blob/master/icons/arduino/arduino-original.svg" width="64" height="64"/>&nbsp;

-Not too good at C and Javascript still learning :D. I currently work with Python as my primary languages.
-I also use lots of C at work which is a language I like a lot as well.
-Currently, I am just trying to branch out a bit more to other programming languages such as Javascript, Golang and Arduino.
-As far as web development goes, I really like using CSS3.
-I started developing my web projects on it years ago and I still use it today.
+I'm still learning Javascript and C. Not very good at either :D. Currently, my main language of work is Python.
+At work, I also utilize C a lot, which is a language I really enjoy.
+Right now, I'm just attempting to learn a little bit more about different programming languages, including Arduino, Golang, and Javascript.
+When it comes to web development, I truly enjoy working with CSS3.
+It is still what I use now, having started developing my online projects on it years ago.

 ## Tools Used
 <img src="https://github.com/devicons/devicon/blob/master/icons/windows8/windows8-original.svg" width="64" height="64"/>&nbsp;